 “Minus the markup.”
 It’s a common slogan among those heralding a cutting-out of the retail middlemen to bring products directly to customers.
 Besides having a nice ring to it, it’s a phrase modern consumers seem to have bought into.

-E-commerce sales nationwide have been growing each year in various measures by a rate of just under 15 percent, a velocity that has made it a standout in the country’s post-recession economy.
+ecommerce sales business nationwide have been growing each year in various measures by a rate of just under 15 percent, a velocity that has made it a standout in the country’s post-recession economy.

 “(With the precedent set by) companies such as Amazon that have promised the delivery of items in a day, shoppers are wanting their products faster all the time,” Bhaiya said.
 “There’s really no going back, and so many companies still need to get up to par.”

-Around half of prospective customers for large speculative developments today are businesses that are either purely online retailers or traditional retailers that now have e-commerce as a significant part of their business, according to the Matrix Development Group in Cranbury.
+Around half of the prospective customers for large speculative developments, today are businesses that are either purely online retailers or traditional retailers that now have ecommerce as a significant part of their business, according to the Matrix Development Group in Cranbury.

 “Even if there are some of the online retailers (that) want to get as close as possible to the New York metropolitan area, the truth is — there are significant deals going on from stem to stern,” he said.

-Article, a Canadian furniture company founded by software engineers, is among the slate of purely e-commerce companies setting up shop in the Garden State in striking distance of major urban hubs.
+The article, a Canadian furniture company founded by software engineers, is among the slate of purely ecommerce companies setting up shop in the Garden State in striking distance of major urban hubs.

 The company, which advertises big advantages to skipping over traditional furniture outlets, actually expanded from an existing 25,000-square-foot facility in Lincoln to a 158,000-square-foot facility in Elizabeth.

 Aamir Baig, the company’s co-founder, director and CEO, said the warehouse — nearly the same size as three football fields — is used to coordinate 2,500 furniture orders each month.